-- The date, time, and place of the hearing [which has to occur 10 business days after the release of Investigative Report] - The name and contact information of the Hearing Panel.

-The participants in the hearing (including but not limited to the parties, witnesses, etc.) - Any technology expected to be utilized at the hearing.
+- The date, time, and place of the hearing [which has to occur 10 business days after the release of Investigative Report] - The name and contact information of the Hearing Panel. - The participants in the hearing (including but not limited to the parties, witnesses, etc.) - Any technology expected to be utilized at the hearing. - The purpose of the hearing

-A party wishing to challenge the participation of the Hearing Panel must notify the Title IX Coordinator, in writing, within three (3) business days of receipt of the notice of hearing, stating the specific reason(s) for the party's objection
+A party wishing to challenge the participation of the Hearing Panel must notify the Title IX Coordinator, in writing, within three (3) business days of receipt of the notice of hearing, stating the specific reason(s) for the party's objection.